Nextiva / Blog / Customer Experience

 What Is a Good Average Handle Time?

-Six minutes is considered a good average handle time across industries.
-But, there’s no universal “good” average handle time that applies to all call centers.
+But remember, there’s no universal “good” average handle time that applies to all call centers.

 The optimal average handle time depends on various factors, such as the type of call center (inbound, outbound), simple queries vs. complex technical support, call types (sales calls, billing questions), and agent performance (experienced vs. new hires).